zzh-tech/InterpAny-Clearer/README.md

 Please leave a :star: if you like this project! :fire: :fire: :fire:

+#### News
+- :tada: **2023-11-28**: We have added an interface for video inference to the [interactive demo](http://ai4sports.opengvlab.com/interpany-clearer/), and uploaded [checkpoints](https://drive.google.com/drive/folders/1zCyySQT7Or9P2Q2qOhG116RRdcaDsjr5?usp=sharing) trained with the LPIPS loss.

 #### TL;DR:

 We addressed velocity ambiguity in video frame interpolation through innovative distance indexing and iterative